Day 3: Larrasoaña to Cizur Menor (via Pamplona)

 We continue – step by step – into Pamplona, soon discovering its historic grace and beauty.
 As we meander through the archway into the old city encased by an ancient wall, we stop and take pictures like crazy tourists.
 We pass the cathedral, enjoy the plazas, and of course, walk through the streets that famously host the ‘Running of the Bulls‘ festival in July.

 Eventually, we discover the Plaza Sanfrancisco, where we rest on benches like the homeless, and happily people-watch.
 I notice the great influence Ernest Hemingway has on Pamplona; so many of the restaurants & hotels are named after him.
 I had no idea!
-I then remember the time I stayed in a hotel in Nairobi, Kenya, where Ernest frequented during his great African adventures.
+I then remember the time I stayed in a hotel in Nairobi, Kenya, which Ernest frequented during his great African adventures.
 It’s such an honor to follow some of his footsteps around the world.

 Pleased that I still have no blisters, except my left little toes are strained, so I wrap them with tape and trudge onward.
 We continue westward, meandering through town, envisioning the crowds of people dressed in white accented with red scarves, running for their lives from the bulls.
 We are excited to be heading to our home for the night in Cizur Menor… thrilled to be heading OUT OF TOWN!
 As we reach the edge of the city and the traffic subsided, I feel relief to be returning to the peacefulness of the countryside.

 In Cizur Menor, we find our alburgue behind an old church and are joyfully greeted by our hospitalaro (host) who reminds me of a hippie from the ’70s.
 I giggle like a teenager as she introduces us to “her” alburgue, and runs through a list of “her” house rules.